Wanjuanju

 萬選居

-In 2004, the Taichung County Government established "Wanshu Ju," a large courtyard house built during the Qing Dynasty's Tongzhi period.
-This rare architectural site in central Taiwan holds significant historical importance in the development of the Fengyuan area.
-The construction techniques combine craftsmanship from Zhangzhou, Quanzhou, and Chaozhou.
-It has been officially registered as a historical building.
+In 2004, the Taichung County Government constructed "Wanxuanju" during the Qing Tongzhi period, making it one of the few large residential estates in Central Taiwan, of significant historical importance to the development of the Fengyuan area.
+The architectural techniques blend the craftsmanship of Zhangzhou, Quanzhou, and Chaozhou styles, and it has been officially registered as a historical building.
 Visiting hours: Monday to Sunday (9:00 AM to 12:00 PM, 2:00 PM to 5:00 PM).
-Since there are elderly residents and children living inside the old house, please remember to walk quietly and respect the residents' living space.
-If residents do not agree to allow entry into specific areas, please adhere to proper living etiquette and do not enter those spaces.
-Important notes: (1) Visitor traffic flow: Please enter through the [Left Hulong], proceed to the [Sanjin], and exit through the [Left Hulong].
-(2) Areas not open for visitation: The public hall in the second courtyard and the living spaces of residents in the right Hulong, please do not enter.
-(3) For group visits (15 people or more), please notify the Cultural Heritage Office three days in advance by phone (contact hours: 8:00 AM - 5:00 PM).
-The above text is sourced from the official website of the Cultural Heritage Office.
+Due to the presence of elderly residents and children living in the historic house, please remember to tread lightly while exploring the old residence, and respect the residents' living space by not entering areas they do not permit.
+Important notes: (1) Visiting route: Please enter from the "Left Hulong," proceed to the "Third Courtyard," and exit through the "Left Hulong."
+(2) Areas not open for visiting: The public hall of the Second Courtyard and the living spaces of residents in the Right Hulong.
+Please do not enter these areas.
+(3) For group visits (15 people or more), please notify the Cultural Assets Department three days in advance by phone.
+(Phone hours: 8:00 AM - 5:00 PM).
+The above text is sourced from the official website of the Cultural Assets Department.

 Recommended Hotel Bookings